 We may observe that first, we are interacting with st-link to target stm32f303.
 The ST-LINK unveils a communication channel for us to target.

 Initiating GDB Server

-These commands only specific to gdb console.
+These commands are only specific to the gdb console.
 They haven’t any meaning to our normal terminal/command prompt.

 1. $ <gdb> -q target/thumbv7em-none-eabihf/debug/<project-name>

 <gdb> => this is System dependent debugging program to read arm binaries.
 It has 3 ariants gdb, gdb-multiarch* and arm-none-eabi-gdb

 *In our case gdb-multiarch will work.